 In this episode:

 - Differences between employee advocacy and influencer marketing.

 - How is influencer marketing different from usual social media and social selling

 - How to encourage the employees to be the brand ambassador, and also being the influencer of their own.

 - Learn more about different levels and spheres of influences

 - What are some specific criteria that can help companies source influencers

 - What should companies do to leverage influencer marketing?

-Listen to the podcast, get some fresh influencer marketing tips, and check out Neal’s book, The Age of Influence.
-Find out the habit that he picked up that he would have never expected due to COVID 19!
+Listen to the podcast, get some fresh influencer marketing tips, check out Neal’s new book and find out about the habit that he picked up that he would have never expected due to COVID 19!